philippe-bourdeau/quickfs-laravel/README.md

 ## Xdebug on the commandline
 XDEBUG_TRIGGER=yes ./vendor/bin/phpunit ./tests

-* Jump into the cli container to interact with the code base (cli-sh)
+* sh into the cli container to interact with the code base (cli-sh)
 * Manage docker containers

 # Onboarding and cli common operations